vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_vcsa.md

 If you have upgraded to a version of vSphere Integrated Containers that pre-dates 1.4.3, you must upgrade the plug-ins manually.
 This procedure describes how to upgrade existing plug-ins for a vCenter Server Appliance.

 **NOTE**: This procedure is not relevant to vSphere Integrated Containers 1.4.3 or later.
-In vSphere Integrated Containers 1.4.3 or later the plug-ins are installed automatically.
+When upgrading to vSphere Integrated Containers 1.4.3 or later the plug-ins are upgraded automatically.

 **Prerequisites**